CROSSINGTUD/CryptoAnalysis/README.md

 ## Usage

 CogniCrypt_SAST can be started in headless mode (i.e., detached from Eclipse) via the class `crypto.HeadlessCryptoScanner`.
 It requires two arguments:
-* The absolute path to the CrySL (binary) rule files
+* The absolute path to the directory of the CrySL (binary) rule files located [here](https://github.com/CROSSINGTUD/CryptoAnalysis/tree/master/CryptoAnalysis/src/test/resources).
 * The absolute path of the application to be analyzed (.jar file or a folder with .class files)

 ```